 - the qualified expenses incurred and paid during the year

 - the taxpayer's earned income

 - the spouse's earned income

-The deduction cannot exceed \$3,000 for one child or dependent, or \$6,000 for two or more.
-Use the worksheet in the instruction booklet to compute the deduction for child and dependent care expenses.
-The numbers required for calculations are available on the Federal Form 2441.
+The deduction cannot exceed \$12,000.
+Use the worksheet below to compute the deduction for child and dependent care expenses.
+The numbers required for calculations are available on federal Form 2441.